-4.3 In addition to the general requirement specified in Part 1 and the requirements specified in Table-3, beer shall also confirm to the following requirements:
+4.3 In addition to the general requirement specified in Part 1 and the requirements specified in Table-3, beer shall also conform to the following requirements:

-- It shall be clear (except wheat beer) with characteristic colour, taste, bouquet and form of its type.
-It shall be bottled or canned, and pasteurized or filter sterilized, except draught beer which may or may not be pasteurized or filter sterilized.
+- It shall be clear (except wheat beer) with characteristic color, taste, bouquet, and form of its type.
+It shall be bottled or canned, and pasteurized or filter sterilized, except draught beer which may or may not is pasteurized or filter sterilized.

 - It shall be free from coliforms and other pathogenic microorganisms.